penguinpowernz/mole/README.md

 - [ ] test that gateway ports actually work by specifying 0.0.0.0 as the bind address
 - [ ] use moled to configure the local users `~/.ssh` directory
 - [ ] add some persistent retrying for temporary connectivity issues
+- [ ] allow changing the user instead of just getting process user